 8. BLUE BIRD DISTILLING

 Visit Blue Bird Distilling, an award-winning grain-to-glass distillery where they are happy to mix up a nice cocktail with one of their many whiskeys — including single malt, American wheat, rye, white rye, and four grain bourbon whiskey.
 It’s worth the trip just to see their amazing still, which was built in Germany and is all copper, ensuring the purest flavors.
 Or visit their Philadelphia location to try a flight of their crafts spirits or grab a bottle to go.

 Located along the oldest highway in America, 1675 Spirits is dedicated to picking out the perfect grains at Castle Valley Mill in Bucks County to craft their whiskey and vodka.
-All ingredients are sourced from within 100 miles of the mill which grinding grains since 1730 using a stone ground mill.
+All ingredients are sourced from within 100 miles of the mill which has been grinding grains since 1730 using a stone ground mill.